mzufferey/omics/index.md

 Oncoprotein-specific molecular interaction maps (SigMaps) for cancer network analyses Broyde et al. 2021

 .
 We introduce SigMaps as context-specific networks, comprising modulators, effectors and cognate binding-partners of a specific oncoprotein.
 SigMaps are reconstructed de novo by integrating diverse evidence sources—including protein structure, gene expression and mutational profiles—via the OncoSig machine learning framework

+The multiple myeloma data was obtained from the CoMMpass study by the Multiple Myeloma Research Foundation (MMRF) (https://themmrf.org) and